What Exactly is a Stair Lift?

 5 Benefits to having a Stairlift in Your Home

-There are many benefits to a stair lift that can make it easier to get around one’s own home to keeping an individual safe from falling, injuring, and even getting killed.
+There are many benefits to a stair lift that can make it easier to get around one’s own home to keeping an individual safe from falling, injuring themselves, and even breaking a hip.

 • Independence For those who have found it difficult to continue climbing stairs, they find themselves in a jam: Do they move house to a single-story home?
 Can they afford to do that?
 Do they want to do that?
 Or will they need to move in with somebody or go into assisted living?

 • Small Space Footprint The standard stair lift is quickly installed and does not take up a lot of foot space.
-No matter how your staircase is structured or how big or small it is, our professionals will come in and make sure you have the right chair by asking what your dominate hand is for the remote installation, whether you can lift your feet to step height in order to use the chair, the nature of your problems making it difficult to climb stairs, and they will measure the stairway to see if they need to install a hinged and swivel chair (a chair that easily folds the seat and arms up compact and flat), leaving the stairway open and with no obstruction.
+No matter how your staircase is structured or how big or small it is, our professionals will come in and make sure you have the right stair chair lift.
+We will figure what your dominate hand is for the remote installation, whether you can lift your feet to step height in order to use the chair and the nature of your problems making it difficult to climb stairs.
+We will also measure the stairway to see if they need to install a hinged and swivel chair (a chair that easily folds the seat and arms up compact and flat), leaving the stairway open and with no obstruction.

 • Quiet Motor and Convenient Features Modern stairlifts are quiet to use and come standard with a remote control (different types are available for different users), that are easy to use.
 What is convenient about stair lifts is that using the remote control, the chair can be “called” from the top or bottom of the staircase, and it will come directly to the user.
 This makes it convenient and ideal for households with two or more disabled individuals who need to use this chair.
 This feature ensures that no one is trapped down or up the stairs.